Welsh pandemic plans caused bereaved families pain - minister

 Asked about the principle that all risk is local, Mr Drakeford said that, at the time, "I'm not sure we would have felt there was a huge advantage to be gained from deducing Welsh specific risks when the UK government process looked like one that had the expertise to deliver it".

-He went on to say that "for certain purposes it is sensible from a Welsh perspective to rely on the expertise and capacity that the UK government has and we were content at this point to do so" and that creating a Welsh intermediate tier for a national risk register "did not justify the resources."
+He went on to say that "for certain purposes it is sensible from a Welsh perspective to rely on the expertise and capacity that the UK government has and we were content at this point to do so" and that creating a Welsh intermediate tier for a national risk register "did not justify the resources".

 But he added that there was a "community risk register" in the four local resilience forums, for things such as local-specific potential vulnerabilities such as explosions in oil refineries.